majuss/globi-parasites/README.md

 ```

-1. Setup arangodb and node8
+1. Setup arangodb and node8 and install needed packages in package.json

 2. Download globi's .tsv dump:
 ```